EnglishFrançaisEspañol

 Before applying, assess the case rather than the headline rule.
 Ask yourself:

-- Do my immigration facts match my likely Spanish tax position?
+Do my immigration facts match my likely Spanish tax position under article 9 LIRPF?

 If you’re preparing for in-country formalities after approval, practical scheduling issues often become a bottleneck.
-Readers dealing with follow-up appointments may find this overview of TIE appointment matters in Spain useful as part of their planning.
-For international clients coordinating from abroad, these tips for calling Spain from the USA may save time when arranging consular or legal calls.
+Readers dealing with follow-up appointments may find our overview of TIE appointment procedures in Spain useful as part of their planning.

 Can I rely on the new rules alone to know if I qualify?

 Usually not.
 The legal category is only the starting point.
-The relevant consideration is whether your documents, travel pattern, family facts, and source of income align with how that category is applied in practice.
+The defensibility of any application depends on whether your documents, travel pattern, family facts, and source of income align with how that category is applied in practice by the DGSJFP and the consular network.

 Are processing times now always faster?

 Not always.
-Some categories are meant to move more efficiently, but that doesn’t remove delays caused by document issues, local workload, follow-up requests, or a poorly structured file.
+Some categories are meant to move more efficiently under the digitalisation framework, but that doesn’t remove delays caused by document issues, local workload, follow-up requests, or a poorly structured file.
+The practical answer still requires confirming the current operational status of the office of jurisdiction.

 Do the new rules help with regularisation?